xiaoouwang/winograd-fr/source/index.rst

     |check|  2021-03-12: Recalculate pmi with scraper and compare with Bert no context

-    |check|  2021-04-13: First attemp with Camembert using a classification model
+    |check|  2021-04-13: First attempt with Camembert using a classification model

     |check|  2021-04-25: Create more train with DeepL translation